Simarbir2112006/shieldcheck/README.md

 ### 5. Why Gemini over other LLMs?

 Gemini Flash Lite has a higher free-tier rate limit than alternatives, which matters at the current scale.
 The model is prompted to return structured JSON directly via `response_mime_type="application/json"`, which eliminates markdown fence parsing issues.
 The prompt includes a retry-once mechanism: on JSON parse failure, it retries with an explicit "return raw JSON only" note.
-On second failure it returns a safe fallback — a logging failure should never crash the endpoint.
+On second failure it returns a safe fallback; a logging failure should never crash the endpoint.

 ### 6. CSV scan logger